w-bonelli/w-bonelli.github.io/_posts/2020-9-26-functions-of-loss.md

 Technologists from Minsky to Musk have considered questions of incentive misalignment in artificial agents, often with some urgency: Bostrom's [paperclip maximizer](https://nickbostrom.com/ethics/ai.html) is one of the better known framings of the problem.
 Still, super-intelligence is termed hypothetical.
 Somehow most agree that, though we may realize these risks "soon" (how soon varies, depending who is asked), we have not yet breached the proverbial seal.

 One function of loss, among humans and non-humans alike, is to recalibrate models to the constraints imposed by reality.
-A dog needs one collision with a screen door to internalize the unreliability of its vision.
-Human beings tend to avoid this fate, but it remains difficult for us to deciper different classes of objects: for instance, as Lippman put it a century ago, those which
+A cat or dog needs one collision with a screen door to internalize the unreliability of its vision.
+Though we tend to avoid this particular fate, different classes of objects present us with equal difficulty: for instance, as Lippman put it a century ago, those which

 > impugn the security of that to which we've given our allegiance.[^1]